 Sixt offers premium car rental deals in Czech Republic.
 Expect friendly customer service, affordable rates and a diverse array of vehicles to choose from when you rent a car in the Czech Republic.
 Book your luxury or economy rental car easily online and tack on extras for an optimal ride.
-You can scroll through our branch menu to find the best location to pick up your car rental in the Czech Republic.
 Enjoy your travels through the Czech Republic to the fullest with a hassle-free car rental experience!

 Our Service | FAQs | Driving Tips | Places of Interest | Crossing Borders

 Rent a car in the Czech Republic from Sixt from our convenient locations in popular cities like Prague and at major train stations and airports.
-Read on for helpful information about our car rental in the Czech Republic and use our travel tips to help you plan out your itinerary.
-We offer suggestions for the top architectural and natural sights you might want to visit.
-This page is a useful resource on how to make the most of our car rental deals in the Czech Republic and see all of the sights.
+Make the most of our car rental deals in the Czech Republic and see all of the sights.

 With a wide selection of leading brand vehicles to choose from we can accommodate just about any budget or mobility needs.
 Our fleet features up-to-date models which are regularly maintained and held to strict international safety guidelines.
 Whichever model you select you can customize with our attractive rates on add-ons.
 Include extras like GPS, additional driver coverage, extra protections or child seats while booking online.

 The renter and the driver must be in possession of a valid driving license which will need to presented upon collection of your rental vehicle along with a valid ID card or passport.